j4M0Fj1MMy/j4M0Fj1MMy.github.io/_projects/2_project.md

 giscus_comments: true
 ---

+# Convolutional Neural Network with IMU-based Gesture-to-Speech Gloves:
+- Operating System: Linux, Android
+- Development Environment: Tensorflow, Numpy
+- Language: Python, shell script
+- Database: Flat folder containing csv data files
+This project, which was my final year project in college, focused on utilizing a convolutional neural network in conjunction with IMU-based gesture-to-speech gloves for sign language classification.
+The gloves consisted of five sensors and a Raspberry Pi.
+We utilized Python, along with the TensorFlow and NumPy libraries, for coding on the Linux server and gloves.
+Additionally, I wrote shell scripts for hardware control, such as managing Bluetooth and sensors.
+We also developed a control panel app using Flutter.
+Throughout the project, we experimented with various machine learning algorithms, including LSTM, RNN, and KNN, but ultimately chose a simple 1-D convolutional network due to its superior speed.

+### Introduction
 Communication plays an important role in society, however, communicating with the hearing-impaired community could be hard because people seldom have exposure to sign language.
 This project will work on classifying a sequence of gestures from IMU devices, with a proposed extensible